Page last updated19th December 2024

 By jurisdiction, crude rates of alcohol-related hospitalisations in 2017-19 for Aboriginal and Torres Strait Islander people were highest in the NT (16 per 1,000), followed by SA (9.1 per 1,000), WA (8.6 per 1,000), Qld (7.6 per 1,000), the ACT (4.8 per 1,000), NSW (4.0 per 1,000), Vic (3.7 per 1,000) and Tas (2.8 per 1,000) [42101].
 Males had higher crude rates of alcohol-related hospitalisation than females across all states and territories, except the NT (males: 15 per 1,000 and females: 17 per 1,000).

 Hospitalisation rates related to alcohol use in 2017-19 varied by level of remoteness [42101].
-Aboriginal and Torres Strait Islander people living in remote areas[7] had the highest crude rates of hospitalisation related to alcohol use (15 per 1,000), followed by those in very remote areas (11 per 1,000).
+Aboriginal and Torres Strait Islander people living in remote areas (excluding remote Vic) had the highest crude rates of hospitalisation related to alcohol use (15 per 1,000), followed by those in very remote areas (11 per 1,000).
 People in inner regional areas (3.1 per 1,000) and major cities (5.3 per 1,000) had the lowest crude rates of hospitalisation related to alcohol use.

 Mortality